| |

 When people ask, “What’s the best internet in Mexico?”
 I know they have no idea what to expect.

 Americans (and many other nationalities) are used to having choices when it comes to their internet service.
-And in some cities and neighborhoods, you might have a few internet services you could contrast and compare, but that’s not always the case.
+And in some cities and neighborhoods in Mexico, you might have a few internet services you could contrast and compare, but that’s not always the case.

 Let me clarify that we chose to live in a newer neighborhood where houses are still being built.
 The internet situation is based on our experiences in these newer neighborhoods where the internet company required a certain number of occupied houses before installing fiber optic underground internet.
 Older, well-established neighborhoods have more choices and at least one company with fiber optic internet already installed.